evanwlee/waf/README.md

 # waf
-A rudimentary web application framework written in Java:
+A rudimentary custom MVC web application framework written in Java.

 Source for the main Servelt for the framwork is com.evanwlee.web.framework.ControllerServlet